 Step 1: Find an au pair or host family

-Step 2: A valid passport
+Step 2: Ensure a valid passport

 Step 3: The family chooses a recognized au pair agency in the Netherlands – Hi!
 Nice to meet you 🙂